andrewfeasel/webtemplate/README.md

 ## Project Structure

-- `server.js` — Main HTTP server; loads config, runs middleware, and handles routing.
+- `server.js` — HTTP server entry point; spawns multiple instances of the server for scalability.
-- `serverModule.js` — Contains helper functions for sending files and managing CORS.
+- `server-modules/` -- Contains the code for server instances, and module/utility code.
 - `config.json` — Main configuration: set routes and server settings here.
 - `package.json` — Declares the project as an ES module and sets the entry point.
 - `app/` — Place your HTML, CSS, and JS files here (see route examples in `config.json`).